 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. Land Use and Planning.
-Would the project: 1) Physically divide an established community? ✓ 2) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? √ 3) Conflict with any applicable habitat conservation plan or natural community conservation plan? √
+Would the proj ect: 1) Physically community? divide an established ✓ 2) Conflict with a policy, or reg jurisdiction over not limited to plan, local coordinance) adavoiding or meffect? ulation of an er the project (if the general poastal program opted for the agency with neluding, but blan, specific a, or zoning purpose of ✓ 3) Conflict with conservation processing conservation process and conservation process are conservation process. olan or natura √

-The project site is surrounded by urban uses and would become a part of the adjacent, surrounding community.
+The project site is fully developed and is surrounded by urban uses.
 The project would not physically divide the community.

-As previously explained, the site does not currently have the appropriate General Plan and Land Use designations for a commercial use.
-However, if the requested General Plan Amendment and Zone Change are approved, the future shopping center would be consistent with the General Plan and Zoning designations.
+As previously explained, the site does not currently have the appropriate General Plan and Land Use designations for retail commercial uses.
+However, if the requested General Plan Amendment and Site Utilization Plan Revision are approved, the site and future retail uses would be consistent with the General Plan and Site Utilization Plan designations.
 The requested change would not affect any plan adopted for the purpose of mitigating an environmental effect.
 All environmental effects caused by this project are being evaluated in this document and appropriate mitigation measure applied to address any negative effects on the environment.
 Therefore this impact is less than significant.